azaroth42/omgdata-wtf/docs/about/index.md

 title: About The Site
 ---

-# What is OMG Data ...
+# What is OMG, Data ...
 WTF?

 The site is mostly venting about the crappy data that we have to deal with every day in cultural heritage.